 Farm equipment is often not designed safely, and tractors are especially dangerous.
-According to the National Safety Council, tractor accidents are the leading cause of injury and death among farm .
+According to the National Safety Council, tractor accidents are the leading cause of injury and death among farmers and farm workers.

 - Farm tractors accounted for the deaths of 2,165 farm between 1992 and 2001.